 - The Lightning Web Components framework includes a wide range of built-in components, a number of modules that enable features, and a range of wire adapters for data access.
 The implementation available in LWC Offline supports a subset of these features.
-See additional details elsewhere in this guide. - You can only use Lightning web components that are used as global or object-specific quick actions. - Object-specific quick actions can only be added to record detail pages. - Your components must be Lightning web components. - You can't use Aura-based Lightning components, despite the similar name. - You can't use Visualforce at all with Lightning web components. - Headless quick actions aren't supported at this time. - Deep links to quick actions are supported.
-Deep links to global quick actions aren't supported at this time. - To work offline, your custom components must be statically analyzable by the Salesforce service so that they can be preloaded before going offline.
-See Offline Environment Details for details. - Calling alert () from JavaScript in a Lightning web component is unsupported.
+See additional details elsewhere in this guide. - Use the if:true and if:false directives to ensure your mobile offline components are properly primed when being used. - You can only use Lightning web components that are used as global or object-specific quick actions. - Object-specific quick actions can only be added to record detail pages. - Your components must be Lightning web components. - You can't use Aura-based Lightning components, despite the similar name. - You can't use Visualforce at all with Lightning web components. - Headless quick actions aren't supported at this time. - Deep links to quick actions are supported.
+Deep links to qlobal quick actions aren't supported at this time. - To work offline, your custom components must be statically analyzable by the Salesforce service so that they can be preloaded before going offline.
+See Offline Environment Details for details. - Calling alert() from JavaScript in a Lightning web component is unsupported.
 It's also an anti-pattern in Lightning web components.
 For debugging and logging, use console.log() and console.error().
 Better yet, use Chrome DevTools or Safari Web Inspector. - For user-facing messages, the correct pattern is to use a toast message.
 However, support for the lightning/platformShowToastEvent module is incomplete.
 Use LightningAlert instead. - Lightning web components perform minimal validations while offline.
 It's possible for a record to be changed, or a new record created, which passes local validation while offline.
 However, it's possible for this record to subsequently fail server-side validation when the draft record is uploaded.
 Record drafts that fail server-side validation block the offline queue and prevent record changes from uploading.
 Manually clear the invalid record to unblock the queue. - Depending on context, it can be unclear which field of a draft record has failed server-side validation. - Some Lightning web components don't render properly due to incorrect form factor detection in certain circumstances.
 See the known issues in Modules Support for details. - A maximum of 50 records are fetched for each related list.
 The list size indicator for example, "(50+)" reflects the number of records downloaded to the app, not the number of records that exist.
 This limit will be customizable in a future release.